 Concentrations of Credit Risk: Financial instruments that potentially subject the Organization to concentrations of credit risk consist principally of cash and investments.
-The Organization places its cash and investments (including restricted assets) with financial institutions, and limits the amount of credit exposure, although it may from time to time have cash balances or investments in excess of that insured by the FDIC.
+The Organization places its cash and investments (including restricted assets) with major financial institutions, which from time-to-time may exceed federal insured limits.
+At December 31, 2023, the Organization's uninsured cash balance totaled approximately \$910,000.
 The Organization periodically assesses the financial condition of the institutions and believes the risk of loss is minimal.